 Retailers ranked according to their Twitter response times to customers

-about 2 years ago by
+over 2 years ago by

 Tags: Twitter, Retailers, Customer Experience